CURRENT & PAST POSITIONS

 Beethoven: Piano Sonata in E Minor, Op.
 109 - II.
 Prestissimo

 Anthony Do-Hoon Kim leads a group of dedicated and passionate music students at his private piano studio in San Diego.
 With limited openings, there is an audition process before a student is accepted into the studio.
 Commitment to excellence is required from both the students and the parents for a successful study in music.

 Mr. Kim offers a comprehensive musical guidance through performance, technique, theory, and aural skills.
-There are performance opportunities for students through competitions, public performances, studio classes, and Certificate of Merit evaluations.
+There are performance opportunities for students through competitions, studio recitals, performance classes, and Certificate of Merit evaluations.
 Former and current students from the studio have been accepted to prestigious programs throughout the United States, including Indiana University, Oberlin Conservatory, Boston University, University of Southern California, University of Maryland, and Interlochen Center for the Arts.